-About Finding Your Way In the Wake of Suicide:
+Finding Your Way in the Wake of a Suicide:

-There will be a hole in your heart forever, when someone you love and care about departs this life.
-A willful departure compounds those feelings of loss.
+There will be a hole in your heart forever when someone you love and care about departs this life.
+A willful departure compounds feelings of loss.

-Like most folks, our experiences with death are limited at best.
-There is no universal guide, available.
-In the wake of a suicide you are left not knowing what to do, what to share or what details to seek out.
+Like most folks, our experiences with death are limited.
+No universal guides are available.
+In the wake of suicide, you are left not knowing what to do, what to share, or what details to seek out.

-As time passes I find myself constantly reflecting on the past and struggling to live in the moment.
-I personally put little effort in the tomorrows, but then I am OLD.
+As time passed, I found myself reflecting on the past while struggling to live in the moment.
+I put little effort in tomorrow, but then I am OLD.

-It has been almost six decades now, since my first grandparent died (of old age things.)
-It is close to two decades now, since Rebecca (my wife,) chose to end her life.
-It is common to get caught up in the whys and what happens to them after life here on this planet.
-Just more things we cannot validate, at least in this life.
+It has been almost six decades now since my first grandparent died (of old age.)
+It is over two decades now since Rebecca (my wife) chose to end her life.
+It is common to get caught up in the whys and what happens to them after life ends on this planet—just more things we cannot validate.

 My life has wandered down endless paths trying to Develop Coping Skills.
-It is not about going back to the way you were before the event.
-That is not a realistic plan.
-The practical destination is to rebuild a different life.
-After the suicide, it is not about recovery of your old self.
-Some things others have shared helped, while others have been detrimental.
+It is not about going back to the way I was before the event.
+That is not realistic.
+A lasting approach is to build a new and different life from all the debris.
+After the suicide, you cannot put the pieces back as they were.
+Your former self is gone.

 I have read a lot of books on suicide that focus on the effects on those left behind.
 I have attended seminars that emphasized a wide range of support activities.
 I have participated in years of Survivor Of Suicide “SOS” and Grief Share Support Programs.
-Influenced by all I have witnessed, heard, and read regarding suicide, I have adjusted.
-I have found PEACE and hope it carries me through my closing years.
+Influenced by all I have heard, read, and witnessed regarding suicide, I have adjusted.
+I have found PEACE and hope it carries me through my final years.

-At the beginning of month number four, a friend from my church, Kathleen, informed me that we were going to a SOS meeting.
-Since the suicide of her husband, (a personal friend of mine,) I spent considerable time helping her and her three grown children thru all the aftermath.
+At the beginning of month number four, a friend from my church, Kathleen, informed me that we were going to an SOS meeting.
+Since the suicide of her husband (a personal friend of mine,) I spent considerable time helping her and her three grown children through the aftermath.
 So, Kathleen spoke my language.

 I was not at all interested in going.
 At the time, I had no idea what a support group was.
-I thought this was about the worse idea I could imagine.
+I thought this was the worse idea I could imagine.
 That first night, walking down the basement stairs to a large room (with no visible windows) added to the gloom.
-I was taken back because most folks seemed to know each other and some were even laughing and cutting up.
+I was taken-back because most folks seemed to know each other, and some were even laughing and cutting up.
 One word comes to mind, WEIRD.
 I wanted to leave.

-Over my life I had been involved in a lot of group activities and meetings (through work, Church and Scouts.)
+Over my life, I was involved in a lot of group activities and meetings (through work, Church, and Scouts.)
 So, I had encountered lots of folks I did not know.
-These people were little different, in appearance.
-As the session proceeded with stories and comments, I began to think “these people are crazy.”
+These people were not different in physical appearance.
+As the session proceeded with stories and comments, I began to think, “these people are crazy.”

-When the session concluded an older fellow, (I was 58 at the time,) Paul Appelbaum, came over to speak with me.
-The only thing he said that I remember was “You are never going to figure this out, you can never truly know.”
-That statement made him an instant adversary, who had no idea what he was talking about.
+When the session concluded, an older fellow (I was 58 at the time) named Paul came over to speak with me.
+The only thing he said that I remember was, “You are never going to figure this out; you can never truly know.”
+That statement made him an instant adversary, who had no idea what he was saying.
 Leaving that room was the only relief of the evening.

-On the way home, to my shock, Kathleen proceed to convince me I needed to give these sessions a try (for a while.)
+On the way home, to my shock, Kathleen proceeds to convince me I needed to give these sessions a try (for a while.)
 That made me think that even Kathleen was crazy.
-I think I just did not want to hear anything, because nothing made any sense to me.
+I probably just did not want to hear anything because nothing made any sense to me.

-Looking back the SOS sessions (not every one of them) proved to be my best rebuilding tool.
-I even came to respect Paul Appelbaum.
-We still keep up with each other, after all these years (that was June of 1999.)
+Looking back at the SOS sessions (not every one of them) proved to be my best building tool.
+I came to respect Paul highly.
+We kept in touch until his death, last year (2020, so over 2 decades.)

-Paul and his wife May, had lost a 20ish year old Son.
+Paul and his wife, May, had lost a 20ish-year-old Son.
 They lived less than a mile from me.
-We would have private loss discussions driving to and from the every Wednesday night SOS meetings.
+We would have private loss discussions over coffee and driving to and from the every Wednesday night SOS meetings.

-As an OLD man now, I have encountered some suicide situations, where the survivor, who has come out the other end of the crisis tunnel.
-They have successfully rebuilt a new life.
-Not the one they use to have, but a productive one.
-One that makes a difference to the folks around them.
+As an older man now, I have encountered some suicide situations, where the survivor, has come out the other end of the crisis tunnel.
+They have successfully built a new life.
+It will not be the one they use to have, but a productive one, with purpose, and one that makes a difference to the folks around them.

-So my message here is . . . pay attention and select your rebuilding path carefully.
+So my message here is to pay attention and select your building plan carefully.
 Not everything that works for some will work for you.
-However, chances of rebuilding on your own are really low.
-Don’t allow yourself to become withdraw and isolated.
-I have never seen that work for anyone.
-Sermon over.
+However, the chances of building on your own are poor.